 - Developed and held an annual Spanish speaking Summit Conference for the empowerment of women in the Boulder/Denver area

 International opportunities for study are available in fall and spring semesters through the Early Childhood program's courses.
 Work closely with the children, teachers, and administrators at Naropa's lab school, Alaya Preschool.

-Minor: Naropa offers the option of obtaining a minor in Early Childhood Education or a minor in Contemplative Education.
+Certificate: Naropa offersthe option of obtaining a certificate in Early Childhood Education.

 Duration: The Early Childhood Education degree program is 36-credit major offered in the context of Naropa's contemplative liberal arts core curriculum.